Holistic Approach to Dentistry in Children

 A natural, holistic approach to health and dental care is ideal for people of all walks of life, but this is especially true for children.
 A child’s development may be hindered by everything from chemicals in our foods to unnecessary medications.
 That is why holistic medicine and dentistry has become such an important aspect of pediatric care today.
 And that is why Dr. May practices pediatric dentistry.

-Children under the age of 18 must have at least 1 parent or guardian that is an existing patient of the practice OR establishes as a new patient of the practice.
-If a parent or guardian is not yet a patient, they must establish first and only after they complete their new patient appointment can the child be scheduled for their hygiene evaluation.
+We are a family office, not a pediatric office.
+In order to optimize experiences for children, we required at least one parent or guardian to be an existing patient (or establish as a new adult patient) of the practice.
+This dramatically improves the experience and all clinical outcomes for our children and has been a policy since 2018, without any exceptions.
+Children under the age of 18 must have at least 1 parent or guardian that is an existing patient of the practice OR must have a parent or guardian that becomes a new patient at our practice.
+If a parent or guardian is not yet a patient, they must establish first, and only after they complete their new patient appointment can the child be scheduled for their hygiene evaluation.

-Children under the age of 8 will likely not receive any dental work in our office, until they are 8+ years of age.
-The exception is with ALF program or other functional devices where we start kids as young as 5.
+Children under the age of 10 will likely not receive dental work in our office until they are 10+ years of age unless an outside anesthesiologist is contracted to sedate the pediatric patient for the procedure.
 Children must be fully cooperative to receive dentistry services (fillings/crowns/tissue release).
-That means no crying, no screaming, and fully calm and ready to have Dr. May do work on them.
+That means no crying, no screaming, no resisting, and no tantrums; the child must be fully calm and ready to have Dr. May work on them at the designated appointment start time.

 What is Pediatric Holistic Dentistry?